We've got all the details on ILP's newest program — volunteering in an orphanage in Romania!

 Yep — ILP's newest country is another gem we're in love with, nestled in the city of Iasi, in Romania.

 What you'll be doing

-Volunteers will serve in many ways including holding infants and playing with children in an orphanage, teaching English through the ILP method, working in a hospital and other areas where children need you.
+Volunteers will serve in many ways including holding infants and playing with children in an orphanage, working in a hospital and other areas where children need you.

 Where is it?